Jack W. Hayford

-Jack Williams Hayford (June 25, 1934 – January 8, 2023) was an American author, Pentecostal minister, and Chancellor Emeritus of The King's University (formerly The King's College and Seminary).
-He was formerly a senior pastor of The Church On The Way in Van Nuys, California, one of a handful of flagship churches in the Foursquare denomination, and was the fourth President of the International Church of the Foursquare Gospel.
-He was widely known for his involvement in the Promise Keepers movement and for being a prolific author and songwriter, with over 600 hymns and choruses in his catalog.
-He is the author of the popular 1978 hymn "Majesty", which is rated as one of the top 100 contemporary hymns and performed and sung in churches worldwide.
+Jack Hayford (June 25, 1934 – January 8, 2023) was an American Pentecostal minister, author, songwriter, and broadcaster.
+He is best known for serving as the senior pastor of The Church on the Way (formerly First Foursquare Church of Van Nuys, California) from 1969 to 1999, a congregation that grew into a pioneer of the megachurch movement.
+Hayford also served as the fifth President of the International Church of the Foursquare Gospel from 2004 to 2009.

+A prolific writer of over 600 hymns and choruses, he is widely recognized as the writer and composer of the popular worship song "Majesty" (1978).
+In his later years, he founded The King's University (originally The King's College and Seminary), where he served as Chancellor Emeritus.
+His lifetime contributions to ministry and religious broadcasting were recognized with his 2014 induction into the National Religious Broadcasters Hall of Fame.

 Biography

+Early life and education

 Jack Williams Hayford was born on June 25, 1934, in Los Angeles, California, to Anita Dolores (née Farnsworth) (1916–1997) and Jack Hayford (1911–1979), who had married two years earlier on September 28, 1932.
 Hayford was born with a muscular condition in his neck, which improved later.
 His father had served in the military as a young man and worked as a switchman for the Southern Pacific Railroad.
 Hayford's mother, Dolores, was a Bible teacher who spoke at interdenominational women's classes and Women's Aglow Fellowship (now Aglow International).
 Although Hayford's parents did not always attend church, he has credited them with providing him with a Christian upbringing.